T1taniumF0rge-Industries-Inc/Software/.github/faq.md

 The goal of the `Software` repository is that everything is in one centralised area.
 We cover many topics and languages, such as Python, Batch, the C-family, Visual Basic Script (VBS), HyperText Markup Language (HTML) as well as other formats, such as useful software installers in InstallerSoft, game hacks in HackSoft, movies and music in MovieSoft, Minecraft-related stuff in MinecraftSoft, useful repository downloads in RepoSoft, pictures in PictureSoft and useful Office templates in OfficeSoft.

-### Who do I credit if I fork the repository?
+### Who do I credit if I fork, use code or any material from this repositoru?

-For most programs, you must copyright Midnight_G0ldX Corporation, and if the original program had some parts made by Okmeque1 Corporation or Lan Internet LLC, you must mention them respectively (but not both, they are seperate entities), like so.
+For most programs, you must copyright Midnight_G0ldX Corporation **AND** T1taniumF0rge-Industries-Inc, and if the original program had some parts made by Okmeque1 Corporation or Lan Internet LLC, you must mention them respectively (but not both, they are seperate entities), like so.

 `© Midnight_G0ldX Corporation`